-Patrick S. Roberts is a political scientist with a focus on public management and the policy process.
+Patrick S. Roberts is a political scientist at the RAND Corporation, with a focus on public management and the policy process.
 He has substantive expertise in homeland security, nonproliferation, intelligence and national security, disaster risk, and emergency management.
-His work helps organizations improve decision-making through collaborative and evidence-based processes, and to navigate risk under conditions of uncertainty.
+His work helps organizations to improve decisionmaking through collaborative and evidence-based processes, and to navigate risk under conditions of uncertainty.

 Roberts is the author of Disasters and the American State: How Politicians, Bureaucrats, and the Public Prepare for the Unexpected (Cambridge, 2013).
 He has published in a variety of scholarly and popular journals.
 His research has been funded by: the National Science Foundation; the National Oceanic and Atmospheric Administration; the United States Naval Laboratories; the Federal Emergency Management Agency; and the Social Science Research Council.
 He serves on the editorial board of Risk, Hazards & Crisis in Public Policy.